10 Misconceptions About The Eastern Orthodox Church

 Misconception #2: The Orthodox Church is an offshoot of the Roman Catholic Church

-This second misconception usually stems from ignorance of Church history, as it implies Roman Catholicism precedes Orthodoxy.
+This second misconception usually stems from ignorance of Church history, as it implies Roman Catholicism came before Orthodoxy.
 Not only that, but it also implies the Orthodox Church is nothing more than a “protest” movement against Roman Catholicism.
 Neither of these implications are historically accurate.

 For the first 1,000 years of Christianity, only one Church existed.
 And it was “One, Holy, Catholic, and Apostolic” (per the Nicene Creed).
 The early Church was: